apostrophecms/mechanic/README.md

 ```

 The prefix **is included** in the URL passed through to the backend.

+If such a backend is present, matching requests are sent only to it.
+You may have more than one for the same path, in which case they are load balanced by nginx in the usual way.

 This feature is useful when microservices share a single hostname.